ibm-cloud-docs/account/trustedprofile-create.md

   1. Based on your level of access, you can assign IAM policies and classic infrastructure permissions.
 Select **IAM services** or **Account management** to continue.
   1. For **IAM services** and **Account management**, select the option for all resources or only specific resources based on attributes.
 Select any combination of roles and permissions to define the scope of access, and click **Add** > **Create**.

-Trusted profiles are not currently supported in accounts with Classic Infrastructure permissions.
-For more information, see [FAQs about IAM]().
+The Classic Infrastructure and Softlayer API is not currently enabled for users that log in to {{site.data.keyword.cloud_notm}} by applying a trusted profile.
+For more information, see [Troubleshooting account management](/docs/account?topic=account-troubleshoot-trusted-profile-classic).
 {: important}

 ## Establishing trust with compute resources